Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image: Method

 \subsection{Direction Disambiguation}

-While the method we have proposed so far can estimate the magnitude of the camera velocity directly, the direction has a $180^\circ$ ambiguity because the blurring process erases temporal cues.
-For instance, both leftward or rightward motion of the camera will result in the same horizontal blur traces.
-To address this issue, we introduce a simple strategy to resolve the directional ambiguity.
-Recall $\tau$ is the exposure time length and let $\Delta t_f$ be the time gap between the start of frame shutter.
-For frame $I_i$, we linearly extrapolate the flow field $\mathcal{F}_i$ and apply the warping function $\Phi$ to $I_i$:
+While we can estimate the magnitude of the camera velocity directly, the direction has a $180^\circ$ ambiguity because the blurring process erases temporal cues.
+For instance, both leftward and rightward motion of the camera will result in the same horizontal blur traces.
+To address this, we introduce a simple and fast heuristic to resolve the directional ambiguity.
+Recall $\tau$ is the exposure time length and let $\Delta t_f$ be the inter-frame shutter start interval.
+Since the motion is small between frames, we first approximate the flow field $\mathcal{F}_i$ to be linear.
+Then, for frame $I_i$, we linearly extrapolate $\mathcal{F}_i$ and apply the warping function $\Phi$ to $I_i$: